isl-org/Open3D/docs/compilation.rst

 Compilation Options
 -------------------

-This page shows advanced options to customize your Open3D build.
+This page shows advanced options to customize the Open3D build.
 For quick start, see :ref:`compilation`.

 .. _compilation_options_dependencies: